rubillos/RV-Bridge/README.md

 * Connects to the RV-C network in many modern RVs.
     * RV-C is a subset of CAN-Bus running at 250kbps.
 * Uses an ESP32 with a CAN-Bus interface.
-* Connects lights, fans, and thermostats to HomeKit.
+* Connects lights, fans, switches, and thermostats to HomeKit.
 * Fits inside the RV wiring panel.
 * Plugs into an unused CAN-Bus socket for power and data.
 * STL files for a 3D printed case are included.